Today I have the privilege of sharing the story of Erin’s personal experience with bipolar disorder, psychosis, and religious delusions.

-While in the hospital, I was sharing the gospel and handing out Bibles to everyone.
+While in the hospital, I shared the gospel and handed out Bibles to everyone.
 Once out of the hospital, my doctors took me off the antipsychotic too soon, and I went back into psychosis.

 While driving to hang out with a friend, and without my daughter, thankfully, I thought God wanted me to take my hands off the wheel and to trust He would direct the car.
 My delusion made me think that God and His angels would protect me from crashing.